feature-engine/feature_engine/README.md

 See more usage examples in the jupyter notebooks in the example folder of this repository, or in the documentation: http://feature-engine.readthedocs.io

+### Contributing

+#### Local Setup Steps
+- Clone the repo and cd into it
+- Run `pip install tox`
+- Run `tox` if the tests pass, your local setup is complete

+#### Opening Pull Requests
+PR's are welcome!
+Please make sure the CI tests pass on your branch.

 ### License

 BSD 3-Clause